When Pay Per Click Advertising Goes Wrong

 (Googling dude … I understand your phone number frustration!)

-These phrases were all times when people searched, were shown the ad, and clicked (which costs the business money).
+These phrases were from times when people searched, were shown the ad, and clicked on it (which costs the business money).

 Perhaps the person searching for WalMart suddenly realized they needed to run to the ER and clicked on the ad – but not likely.